uf-icbr-bioinformatics/csvutils/doc/kut.md

   * if q is omitted it defaults to the last column in the file (recomputed for each file).
 * The string '-', interpreted as all columns in reverse order.

-Note that in a range p-q, p can be larger than q, and that columns can be repeated.
+Note that in a range `p-q`, `p` can be larger than `q`, and that columns can be repeated.
+Also, the -f option can be specified more than once for readability.

+A delimiter specification (for -d and -e) can be a single character, or the special strings 'tab' (tab), 'sp' (one space), 'nl' (newline).

 ## Examples
 Some examples, assuming that file test.csv has five columns: